mollyphilo/LeetCode/My Calendar II.md

 **Solution:**

+Segment Tree:
-Time Complexity: O(logN) on average and O(N) on worst case of each query. same for update
+* Time Complexity: O(logN) on average and O(N) on worst case of each query. same for update

-Space Complexity: O(K) with K is number of less than 3 overlapped blocks
+* Space Complexity: O(K) with K is number of less than 3 overlapped blocks

 ```go
 type TreeNode struct {